Instructions for Authors

-Each paper must be submitted with a letter from an advisor or sponsor.
-The advisor/sponsor may be a faculty member at the student’s institution or someone associated with a non-academic organization or government lab who supervised the research.
-The advisor/sponsor’s letter must document the fact that the research was done while the student was an undergraduate.
+Each paper must be submitted with a letter from an adviser or sponsor.
+The adviser/sponsor may be a faculty member at the student’s institution or someone associated with a non-academic organization or government lab who supervised the research.
+The adviser/sponsor’s letter must document the fact that the research was done while the student was an undergraduate.
 The letter should state the student's current status, including student's graduation date or anticipated graduation date, student's major, and an assessment by the sponsor of the amount of the research performed independently by the student.

 Parts of a Paper